Nethereum/Nethereum/README.md

 Ethereum RPC Client Library in .Net C#, Web3.js in .net.

-Work in progress, have a look at the different test projects for usage.
+Work in progress, consider this as a working spike for different rpc commands, including calling contracts.
+Have a look at the different test projects for usage.

 To startup a development chain you can use https://github.com/juanfranblanco/Ethereum.TestNet.Genesis

 ##Example of deploying a contract and calling a function

+This is an example of all the stages required to deploy and call a contract using the JSON RPC API.

+Note: Using solc to compile contracts is currently a hit and miss in Windows, the simplest way to compile and develop at the moment is to [use the online solidity compiler](https://chriseth.github.io/browser-solidity/).

+ABI encoding and decoding is currently tested on windows with BigEndian support.
+For more info on ABI encoding check the [Ethereum Wiki](https://github.com/ethereum/wiki/wiki/Ethereum-Contract-ABI)

 ```csharp
  public Task<dynamic> ExecuteTest(RpcClient client)
         {